 Other Assets and Liabilities

-Any accounts (checking, saving, investment, credit cards, unsecured loans, etc.) that are in joint name should also be separated, regardless of whether there are assets in the account or liabilities.
+Any accounts (checking, saving, investment, credit cards, unsecured loans, etc.) that are in the joint name should also be separated, regardless of whether there are assets in the account or liabilities.

 Removing a name from a checking account is normally as simple as making a trip to the bank (together) and signing new paperwork.
 The same generally goes for savings and investment accounts, once the hard part of deciding who gets what has been determined.